 To give some global trade perspective on recent company performance, the overall value of Australian exported goods rose by 42.5% from US$191.3 billion in 2015 to $272.6 billion during 2019.
 Year over year, Australia’s exports appreciated by 7.1% from 2018 to 2019.

-In the analysis below, we compare Australia’s top 10 export companies based on asset values, sales and profitability as of December 2018.
+In the analysis below, we compare Australia’s top 10 exports-related companies based on asset values, sales and profitability as of May 2020.
 Also specified is the Australian city where each business has its headquarters.